 Traditionally SLNB involves injecting radioactive drugs and blue dyes, which is dependent on nuclear medicine availability.

 Magnetic Sentinel Lymph Node Biopsy

 Magnetic SLNB uses a single tracer that offers the freedom to be injected in the operating room or up to seven days beforehand to improve scheduling and the patient experience.

 Magtrace is a magnetic tracer that is engineered to be uniform and small enough for rapid migration, yet large enough to be mechanically filtered by the sentinel lymph nodes.

 Using a highly sensitive Sentimag probe, the surgeon can detect very small quantities of Magtrace in the sentinel lymph nodes.
 The tracer is also dark in color which offers the surgeon a visual confirmation and helps eliminate the need for blue dyes.

-*Magtrace liquid marker is distributed by Leica Biosystems in Canada and is not currently approved for sale in the United States.
+*Magtrace liquid marker is distributed by Leica Biosystems in United States and Canada.